 Volo’s Guide to Monsters is a massive resource for any adventure or campaign that is built around the influence or presence of any of the monsters or races highlighted in it.
-Whether it is a homebrewed adventure, or using the section on beholders to expand the villain and lair options for the villain Xanathar in Waterdeep: Dragon Heist, or referencing the lore section for giants while running Storm King’s Thunder or Against the Giants (adapted for 5th Edition in Tales from the Yawning Portal).
+Whether it is a homebrewed adventure, or using the section on beholders to expand the villain and lair options for the villain Xanathar in Waterdeep: Dragon Heist, or referencing the lore section for giants while running Storm King’s Thunder or Against the Giants (adapted for fifth edition in Tales from the Yawning Portal).
 The addition of character races and expanding the options for players is a great step at creating diversity in player options, and while there is not a wealth of background lore, there is certainly enough to begin creating characters with nuance and history.
 While not every possible creature group is addressed in exhaustive detail, the writers declared their intent (and delivered upon that promise) to explore other monsters in later products, continuing to explore the details and lore of the monsters and creatures of Dungeons and Dragons.

 Volo’s Guide to Monsters is published by Wizards of the Coast.

 Want to pick up a copy of Volo’s Guide to Monsters for yourself or someone you know?
 Purchase a copy through this link, and you will help support the Writer in White with your purchase.